 - Execute the sfc /scannow command in the command prompt and check for corrupted files.

-- Try to launch the Snipping Tool using the built-in keyboard shortcut (Win + Shift + S).
+- Launch the Snipping Tool using the built-in keyboard shortcut (Win + Shift + S).

 - Disable Focus assist.